We are no longer updating this page and it is not optimised for mobile devices.

-Peter Nicholson is an editorial cartoonist for the Australian.
-He also produces political animations and was the creator of the Rubbery Figures television series.
+Peter Nicholson is an editorial and pocket cartoonist for the Australian.
+He was the creator of the Rubbery Figures television series.

 Vince O'Farrell has been an editorial cartoonist for the Illawarra Mercury since 1986.
 He has won the Rotary cartoons award six times, and was nominated for the Australian Cartoonists' Association cartoonist of the year in 2003.

 Ward O'Neill has been working as an illustrator and cartoonist since 1972 for the Australian, the Sydney Morning Herald, the National Times and the Bulletin.
-He is the editorial cartoonist for the Australian Financial Review.
-O'Neill has won three Stanley awards.
+He is also the illustrator and cartoonist for the Australian Financial Review.
+O'Neill has won three Walkley awards.

 Bruce Petty is one of Australia's most celebrated cartoonists, and also produces animation, sculpture and etchings.
-He has worked for a number of Australian newspapers including the Daily Mirror, the Australian and Time magazine (Australia), and currently works for the Age.
+He has worked for a number of Australian newspapers including the Daily Mirror and the Australian and currently works for the Age.

 David Pope is an editorial cartoonist for the Canberra Times.
 Pope has been awarded five Stanley awards for his editorial cartoons and humorous illustrations.

 David Rowe is a daily editorial cartoonist for the Australian Financial Review.
 He also occasionally creates satirical sculptures.
-In 2007, Rowe won a Stanley award for best caricature.
+Rowe has won numerous awards for his political cartooning.

 John Shakespeare is an illustrator and cartoonist for the Sydney Morning Herald.
-He has previously worked for the Courier-Mail and the Sun-Herald.
+He has previously worked for the Courier-Mail and the Sydney Sun.
 In 1995, Shakespeare was awarded a Walkley award for best illustration.